Guidelines for Faculty Teaching Students with Disabilities

 Foreign Language Substitution

-Student Disability Services encourages faculty to use the SDS as a resource for questions, clarifications, discussion of a student's learning style/strategies, and/or any other areas of concern.
+Disability Services encourages faculty to use the DS as a resource for questions, clarifications, discussion of a student's learning style/strategies, and/or any other areas of concern.

 One University Avenue